ImTheDmThatsWhy/prettier_plug_in_className/Readme.md

 The code above will correct any incorrect versions of className and correct it to the React appropriate version and then save it.

 ## Prettier

+source:
+Agbo, D.O.
+(2024).
+How to Set Up Prettier – Code Formatter. [online] DEV Community.
+Available at: https://dev.to/shieldstring/how-to-set-up-prettier-code-formatter-4a2f [Accessed 17 Apr.
+2025].

-Prettier is a style formatter that helps to maintain code consistency it is required for the module to work
+Prettier is a style formatter that helps to maintain code consistency (Agbo, 2024) it is required for the module to work.
+It was chosen as Prettier keeps code format consistent and this module addresses a gap in prettier.
+Which is in React prettier does not edit className to the correct form which this module fixes to keep className consistent and inline with proper React coding.

 Licensing and Ethics: